flaviostutz/sipwall/README.md

 # sipwall
-Analyses SIP network traffic and blocks hosts that are suspicious in iptables.
+Analyses SIP network traffic and blocks hosts that are suspicious using ipset and iptables.

-Uses tcpdump for searching for hosts that are trying things that are denied by SIP gateway and if they retry a lot, place the requesting IP to a blacklist using fail2ban+iptables for a period of time.
+Uses tcpdump for searching for hosts that are trying things that are being denied by SIP gateway and if they retry a lot, place the requesting IP to a blacklist using fail2ban+iptables for a period of time.
+This is useful to block brute force attacks.

+It is possible to deny access from packets coming from unauthorized countries too.
+See BAN_BY_COUNTRY and ALLOWED_COUNTRIES ENVs.

 ## Usage